• Skip to main content

 Pesto BLT ingredients, bacon, lettuce, tomato, cucumber and pesto aioli.

 Step 4 - Then pile on your ingredients.
-I love to load BLT's up with lots of veggies, tomato, cucumber, avocado, and lots of lettuce or any greens!
-Finish with your bacon, slices of cheese, and the pesto basil aioli!
-Slice in big triangle wedges and serve.
+I love to load BLT's with lots of veggies, tomato, cucumber, avocado, and lots of lettuce or any greens!

 Assembling a Pesto BLT on ciabatta bread with bacon, lettuce, tomato. cucumber and cheese.

-Tips
+Chef Tips

-• Storage - Leftover BLT's can be stored in an airtight container in the fridge and eaten cold the next day for lunch.
+• Storage - Leftover ciabatta BLT's can be stored in an airtight container in the fridge and eaten cold the next day for lunch.

-• Extra Bacon can be chopped and frozen and used in omelets, breakfast tacos, or pasta dishes with veggies and cream.
+• Extra Cooked Bacon can be chopped and frozen and used in omelets, breakfast tacos, or pasta dishes with veggies and cream.

 • Customize to your liking! - These Pesto BLT's do not need to be exactly according to the recipe!
 The ciabatta bread is a very sturdy loaf, great for piling on all those extra ingredients.
 However, any bread can be used!
 The pesto can also be used as is and not made into aioli with the mayonnaise.
 Or, you can always use store-bought pesto or just plain mayo for your BLT sauce.
 Add on the veggies you have or like, and leave off what you don't!

-• Broccoli Salad
+• Broccoli Salad with Cranberries and Feta

-• Veggies or Crackers with Hummus
+• Veggies or Crackers with Mediterranean Hummus

 • Parmesan Kale Chips